HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

     * "Inconclusive" if two alternative allele exists, and one matches while the other does not
     * "Unknown" if no validation sequence exists
 6. Column #120 __GDC_Valid_Somatic__ is TRUE if GDC_Validation_Status is "Valid" and the variant is "Somatic" in validation calls.
 It is FALSE if these criteria are not met
-# GDC Visualization Suite

-This guide describes the new data visualization features that can be accessed at the GDC Data Portal.
-Visualization features include detailed descriptions of mutations, genes, and their frequency; graphical representation of mutation positions, and dynamic survival analysis plots.
-Additionally, new API endpoints are available for users to programmatically retrieve the data used to generate the visualization features.

-The mutation-based visualization features are derived from open-access MAF files that were produced by GDC variant-calling pipelines.
-The format of these MAF files was developed by and for the GDC and is outlined in the [MAF Format](MAF_Format.md) documentation.